 Today, we’re unpacking a subject that will help architects think and act on their competitive advantage, which is technology.

 The topic is this: IT offense versus IT defense and what each represents.

 Understanding IT Defense and Offense

 IT defense includes the most important pieces of technology infrastructure that your company requires for security, productivity, and efficiency.
-It covers all your bases and protects your firm while allowing you to run your day to day business.
+It covers all your bases and protects your firm while allowing you to run your day-to-day business.

 IT offense is more about your strategic approach.
-Continuous improvement is part of offense, and in just a few minutes, you’ll understand why combining the two results of defense and offense offers a competitive advantage.
+Continuous improvement is part of the offense, and in just a few minutes, you’ll understand why combining the two results of defense and offense offers a competitive advantage.

 Components of IT Defense Strategies